 In 2017, we started a joint project with Birth Companions to investigate whether the human rights of women facing severe and multiple disadvantage are respected during pregnancy, birth and postnatal care.

 We conducted in-depth interviews with 12 women and 26 professionals and birth supporters.
-Our report and executive summary, Holding it all together, were published in June 2019.
-We found some good practice but too many examples where women’s fundamental rights were not upheld, sometimes with devastating consequences.
+Our report and executive summary, Holding it all together, were published in June 2019 and updated with our Action Plan in September 2019.
+In the research, we found some good practice but too many examples where women’s fundamental rights were not upheld, sometimes with devastating consequences.

 Birthrights and Birth Companions are now working with NHS England, the Royal Colleges and other partners to identify what action is needed so that all women receive safe, respectful and personalised maternity care.